Lung Cancer Screening Low Dose CT Scan

 - A large scientific study recently showed that lung-cancer screening using CT technology resulted in a significant reduction in deaths among patients who met specific criteria.

-- Until such guidelines are available, Mass General Imaging is providing lung-cancer screening to patients who meet the criteria that were used in the study:
+- Mass General Imaging is providing lung-cancer screening to patients who meet the following criteria:

 - History of at least 30 “pack years” of smoking.
 (A pack year equals the number of packs smoked per day times the number of years the patient smoked; two packs a day for 10 years equals 20 pack years.)